pjincz/nginx-cgi/README.md

 inherited from the previous configuration level if and only if there's no cgi_set_var directives defined on the current level.

-The option also can be used to override standard CGI vars.
+This option can also be used to override standard CGI vars.
 This may be useful in some case, for example hacking old CGI script or simulate standard vars that are not supported by this plugin now (Such as `PATH_TRANSLATED`, `REMOTE_IDENT`).
 But it's not recommanded, it may introduce confusing issues to your system.

 #### `cgi_stderr <path>`